Key diagnostic procedures for NET explained

 Urine tests

-Computed tomography (CT) scans provide a 3D picture of the inside of the body through a series of many cross-section images taken with a highly specialized X-ray machine.
-The scan usually takes about 5 minutes.
-Depending on the scan, you may be asked to drink a contrast solution or receive a contrast dye injection, which helps make specific tissues more visible and produces better images of the tumors or other abnormalities.
+Computed tomography (CT) scans provide a 3D picture of the inside your body.
+A series of cross-sectional images are taken with a specialized X-ray machine.
+The scan itself does not take long (approximately 10 to 30 minutes).
+Depending on the scan type, you may be asked to drink a contrast solution or receive a contrast dye injection.
+This helps make specific tissues more visible and produces better images of any tumors or other abnormalities.

-Magnetic resonance imaging (MRI) scans use magnetic fields to create a signal that a computer processes into a 2D or 3D image.
-They help detect small tumors and metastases.
-MRI scans typically take longer than CT scans and are noisier (you may be given earplugs).
-MRI scans take place in a special machine that can cause some people to feel claustrophobic.
-If you suffer from claustrophobia or have other concerns, talk to your doctor about receiving additional sedation to help you feel more comfortable.
-You should not have an MRI if you have any metal parts in your body (such as a pacemaker, bone or tooth implant).
+Magnetic resonance imaging (MRI) scans use magnetic fields to detect small tumors and metastases.
+They typically take longer than CT scans (approximately 30 to 90 minutes) and can feel noisier (you may be given earplugs).
+MRI scans take place in a special machine that can make some people feel claustrophobic.
+If you suffer from claustrophobia or have other concerns, talk to your doctor about receiving sedation to help you feel more comfortable.
+You should not have an MRI if you have any metal parts in your body such as a pacemaker, bone, or tooth implant.
+Make sure you talk to your doctor to find out if an MRI is right for you.

 Ultrasound scans use high-frequency sound waves to produce pictures of the inside of the body.
 They are non-invasive, meaning the test is done entirely outside the body without anything entering it, and the images are captured in ‘real-time’.
-Ultrasound scans can show the structure and movement of your body’s internal organs and blood flowing through blood vessels.
+Ultrasound scans can show the structure and movement of your body’s internal organs, and even your blood flowing through blood vessels.

 Nuclear imaging

-Gallium-68 or Copper-64 PET scans may be used in patients with NETs expressing somatostatin receptors, a type of cellular receptor that is present in some NETs, and may detect tumors located anywhere in the body that are difficult to detect using MRI or CT scans alone.
+Gallium-68 or Copper-64 PET scans may be used in people with NETs that express somatostatin receptors.
+This scan can detect tumors anywhere in the body that are difficult to detect using MRI or CT scans alone.

-18F-FDG PET scans detect cells that rapidly deplete the glucose in your body, which occurs in many types of cancer.
-Some NETs, particularly aggressive and faster-growing ones, may be detected using this scan.
+18F-FDG PET scans detect cells that rapidly reduce the glucose in your body, which is a feature of many types of cancer.
+Some NETs, particularly aggressive and faster-growing ones, may be detected in this scan.